Bartunek/microsite-seed/README.md

 - run `npm install`
 - run `gulp`
 - write some code...
-- check your work on `//localhost:4242`
+- check your work in browser on `//localhost:4242`
 - enable [Live Reload](http://livereload.com/) in your browser for speeding up development

 ## How it works?

 Simply.
 Gulp script will take care of compilation of your less files, running connect server and serving your files.
-Connect server will server all files from `_public` folder.
+Connect server will serve all files from `_public` folder.
+Also Live Reload server is started on port `35729`.